- Tips for Getting Your Steps in (CDC)

 Looking for a health topic for a wellness meeting or a health resource for your employees?
-Check out the online Health Information, Consumer Health Complete through the Idaho Commission for Libraries at LiLi.org.
+Check out the online health information data base; click on Midlife + Adults on the Idaho Commission for Libraries at LiLi.org.
 It's free and offers everything from fact sheets to videos to images and diagrams.

 Additional health and wellness resources are available on the Blue Cross of Idaho website.